eeoooue/othello/README.md

 # Othello

-A self-hosted application for playing Othello against a Convolutional Neural Network (CNN).
+A self-hosted web application for playing Othello against a Convolutional Neural Network (CNN).

 ![Image](./docs/images/ExampleScreenshot.png)

 ## System Design

-The system is intended to be an orchestration of three containerized applications:
+The system is distributed across three containerized applications:

 - **OthelloGameplaySPA** - A single-page application presenting a user interface for playing games of Othello against a computer opponent.
 - **OthelloGameAPI** - A service tasked with maintaining the game state, performing game logic and making game events available to the frontend.